 It’s all part of developing a realistic appreciation of marriage, not to mention singlehood, and God’s designs for both.

-“I view marriage as a gift of God's design for a man and a woman [Gen 2:18-25] who are each created uniquely, in order to honor God better together [Ecc 4:4-12].
+“I view marriage as a gift of God's design for a man and a woman [Genesis 2:18-25] who are each created uniquely, in order to honor God better together [Ecclesiastes 4:4-12].
 I think the unity of marriage is a picture of our relationship with Christ,” Sammons explains, “as well as the relationship that the Trinity shares, at least in terms of its function.